Home

 Free Will?: An investigation into whether we have free will, or whether I was always going to write this book by Jonathan Pearce $15.00

-August 11, 2010 - The Myth of Free Will, Revised and Expanded Edition by Cris Evatt $9.95
+August 11, 2010 - The Myth of Free Will, Revised and Expanded Edition (first edition published in 2007) edited by Cris Evatt $9.95

 For Academia